slinderman/pyhawkes/README.md

 PyHawkes implements a variety of Bayesian inference algorithms for discovering latent network structure given excitatory point process observations.
-This work has been published in:

- Linderman, Scott W. and Adams, Ryan P. Discovering Latent Network Structure in Point Process Data.
- *International Conference on Machine Learning (ICML)*, 2014.

-and

- Linderman, Scott W., and Adams, Ryan P. Scalable Bayesian Inference for Excitatory Point Process Networks.
- *arXiv preprint arXiv:1507.03228*, 2015.
 Examples
 ===
 We provide a number of classes for building and fitting